Hair Loss in Women

 What I find rarely works for hair loss:

 1. Biotin – there is some evidence that biotin deficiency is linked to hair loss.
 For biotin supplementation to have any effect dosing needs to be quite high.
+Most of the people that I see that have put themselves on biotin aren’t taking enough.

 2. Silica – there is very little evidence that supplementing silica prevents or treats hair loss.
 If hair is fragile or prone to breakage silica may help, but it won’t help with hair loss.

-Benefits to Naturopathic Treatment of Hair Loss
+Benefits to Naturopathic Treatment for Hair Loss

 1. Addresses the root cause of the problem for more lasting results